-In fiscal year 2015-16, the Authority focused on promoting the ethical conduct of health research within NL by implementing initiatives towards improving the review process and streamlining existing administrative processes to increase transparency and facilitate the ethics review process.
-To this end, the Authority completed the development of an end-to-end online Researcher Portal to facilitate the ethics review process for health research being conducted in the province.
-The Researcher Portal is a highly configurable solution that can electronically route researchers' applications to various review committees for review and approval.
+In fiscal year 2016-17, the Authority focused on promoting the ethical conduct of health research within NL by implementing initiatives towards improving the review process and streamlining existing administrative processes to increase transparency and facilitate the ethics review process.
+In addition, the Authority returned to focus on developmental activities; for example, amending the MOU, drafting by-laws and undergoing renovations to the existing provincial ethics office suite.

-In fiscal year 2015 - 2016, the Authority provided oversight of the review and decision-making on applications to conduct health research.
-During this time the HREBs reviewed and evaluated 304 research proposals to ensure conformity with accepted scientific and ethical standards and applicable regulations.
+In fiscal year 2016 - 2017, the Authority provided oversight of the review and decision-making on applications to conduct health research.
+During this time the HREBs reviewed and evaluated 354 research proposals to ensure conformity with accepted scientific and ethical standards and applicable regulations.

-The Authority also held eleven orientation and education sessions for targeted groups (HREB members, researchers and administrators) to ensure public awareness of the process of ethics review in the province and provide continued support to administrators and researchers submitting applications to the HREB.
+The Ethics Director of the Authority also held eighteen orientation and education sessions for targeted groups (HREB members, researchers and administrators) to ensure public awareness of the process of ethics review in the province and provide continued support to administrators and researchers submitting applications to the HREB.

 The Authority's annual objective is the same for the three years covered by its Activity Plan (2014-2015, 2015-2016 and 2016-2017); however, the report provided for each year shows progress made in that fiscal year.
-The indicators which the Authority will report on will change each fiscal year and will be identified in the relevant annual report.
-Thus, the reporting below details progress in fiscal year 2015-2016.
+The indicators which the Authority reported on changed each fiscal year covered by the 2014-2017 Activity Plan and were identified in the relevant annual report.
+The reporting below details progress in fiscal year 2016-2017.

-Objective: By March 31, 2016, the Authority will have promoted and provided oversight of the ethical conduct of health research within NL.
+Objective: By March 31, 2017, the Authority will have promoted and provided oversight of the ethical conduct of health research within NL.